Championship promotion 2024/25: Leeds, Sheff Utd, Burnley, Sunderland front-runners in race to reach the Premier League

 There have been no signs of a hangover after relegation from the Premier League last term for Burnley.
 An opening 4-1 win over Luton, then a 5-0 victory over Cardiff showed that, and, since the start of September, Scott Parker's side have not dropped out of the top four.

-Central to their success has been their incredible defensive record, which has seen them keep 26 clean sheets and concede just 10 league goals, one of which came in last week's 2-1 win over Cardiff.
+Central to their success has been their incredible defensive record, which has seen them keep 26 clean sheets and concede just 11 league goals, one of which came in Tuesday's heated 1-1 draw with West Brom.
+The record for the fewest goals conceded in a single Championship season looks increasingly likely to be shattered.

-That brought to an end an incredible run of almost 19 hours without conceding - but normal service was resumed when they thumped Luton 4-0 at the weekend to record yet another shutout and maintain their steady pace just behind the current top two.
+The Clarets are maintaining a steady pace just behind the current top two and will be poised to try and take advantage of any slips when they can.

 Sunderland led the way at the top of the Championship in the early months after nine wins from their first 12, but picking up 16 points from a possible 36 through November and December knocked them down to fourth, where they have sat ever since.